gkapoor1/htmlmail/README.txt

        page.
 In their place, any combination of [15]over 200 filter modules may be used to create an email-specific [16]text format for post-template filtering.
-          + [17]Line break converter,
+          + [17]Line break converter
-          + [18]URL Filter,
+          + [18]URL Filter
-          + [19]Emogrifier,
+          + [19]Emogrifier
           + [20]Token support
-     * Full MIME handling, including automatic generation of a plaintext alternative part and conversion of images references to inline image attachments, is available simply by enabling the [21]Mail MIME module.
+     * Full MIME handling, including automatic generation of a plaintext alternative part and conversion of image references to inline image attachments, is available simply by enabling the [21]Mail MIME module.

 [22]Configuration